-In British Columbia, Chile, Ireland, Norway, Scotland and elsewhere, Fish Farms are placed strategically at the mouth of pristine rivers where adult salmon go to spawn in the fall.
-For centuries these waters have provided a doorway for young Salmon to enter a new life in the ocean current.
-Now, scientists and commercial fisherman are saying the door is bolted shut by the locks and hinges of Salmon Farms.
+In British Columbia, Chile, Ireland, Norway, Scotland and elsewhere, Salmon Farms are placed strategically at the mouth of pristine rivers where adult Salmon spawn in the fall.
+These waters provide a doorway for young Salmon who enter a new life in the ocean current.
+Now, scientists and commercial fisherman are saying the door to that new life is bolted shut by the locks and hinges of Salmon Farms.
 They proclaim Salmon Farms are literally killing off smolt (young Salmon) as they begin to make their journey from river to sea, by exposing the smolt to record amounts of sea lice.

-Critics remain convinced that any Salmon Farm not operating as a closed containment, where fish are held in a submarine like aquarium, is threatening Wild Salmon.
+Critics remain convinced that any Salmon Farm not operating as a closed containment, where fish are held in a submarine like aquarium, threaten wild Salmon.
 They also want Salmon Farms to be moved inland to ponds or channels where they can be managed properly.

 In January 2010 Target decided to pull all farmed Salmon off their shelves, stating “Target is taking this important step to ensure that its salmon offerings are sourced in a sustainable way that helps to preserve abundance, species health and doesn’t harm local habitats.”

-In an article from the Times — Burrows pointed out, “the Department of Agriculture says farmed salmon contains almost twice the total fat, more than twice the saturated fat and fewer beneficial omega-3 fatty acids than wild salmon.”
-In fact grain feed has replaced the omega-3 rich wild bait fish, that wild salmon are accustomed to feeding.
-The result is salmon who feed on grain have higher concentrations of omega-6′s.
-This high concentration of Omega-6′s in our diets is said to be a major contributor to increased inflammation, which is said to be the start of most medical ailments.
+In an article from the Times, Burrows pointed out “the Department of Agriculture says farmed salmon contains almost twice the total fat, more than twice the saturated fat and fewer beneficial omega-3 fatty acids than wild salmon.”
+In fact grain feed has replaced the omega-3 rich wild bait fish that wild Salmon are accustomed to feeding.
+The result is Salmon who feed on grain have higher concentrations of omega-6′s.
+This high concentration of Omega-6′s in diets is said to be a major contributor to increased inflammation.

-More than grain, artificial colors, added to fish feed, receive an array of dyes made from petrochemicals so salmon farmers can choose a color their customers enjoy.
+More than grain, artificial colors are added to fish feed, receiving an array of dyes made from petrochemicals, which give Salmon farmers the color their customers enjoy.
 Biologically, a wild salmon would turn pink from feeding on krill and shrimp.
-A farmed Salmon must consume feed with artificial color to create the orange and red hue in their meat.
-Without the feed a farmed Salmon would hold dull pale color, almost gray.
+But, a farmed Salmon must consume feed with artificial color to create the orange and red hue in their meat.
+Without the feed a farmed Salmon would hold a dull pale grey color.

 The Salmon Farming industry is said to be degrading water quality with concentrations of fish waste, biological pollution (where farmed salmon escape and interbreed with wild stock), uneaten feed deposits and toxic chemical saturations.

-The Fish Farming industry recognizes sea lice as a problem in the underwater pens of farmed salmon and uses “Slice” — a pesticide with the active ingredient ‘emamectin benzoate‘ — to deter sea lice populations on sites of farmed salmon.
+The Fish Farming industry has recognized sea lice as a problem in the underwater pens of farmed Salmon and uses “Slice” a pesticide with the active ingredient ‘emamectin benzoate‘ to deter sea lice populations on sites of farmed Salmon.
 Studies show that after an application of Slice only 1 in 10 fish hold sea lice.
 Although, “Individual sites typically contain 500,000 to 750,000 penned fish.”
 (Cornelia Dean — reporter for the Times)

-Diseases and viruses are also key issues that plague salmon farms.
-The viral disease – infectious salmon anemia (ISA) – infects, mutates and adapts to the artificial habitat of salmon farms, and is responsible for destroying farmed populations in Norway, Scotland, Chile and Canada.
+Diseases and viruses are additional issues plaguing Salmon farms.
+The viral disease infectious salmon anemia (ISA), infects, mutates and adapts to the artificial habitat of Salmon farms, and is responsible for destroying farmed populations in Norway, Scotland, Chile and Canada.
 The virus is capable of traveling from farm to farm being carried by seawater, by fish feed, or even transporting itself from a sea louse, or sea lice.
-In the wild, the transmission of this virus is unlikely to spread throughout an entire school, given the infected fish will not be able to travel and infect other members of the school.
+In the wild, the transmission of this virus is unlikely to spread throughout an entire school, given the infected fish will not be able to travel and infect other members.
 Whereas, on the farm ISA can infect one fish and contaminate an entire pen, resulting in thousands upon thousands of fish kills and infectious sites that risk transmission to wild fish. (see: NYTIMES ISA article)

-In the west: currently Alaska holds an existing ban on salmon farming, while Canada continues to promote fish farms citing the multimillions they create.
+In the west, Alaska holds an existing ban on Salmon farming, while Canada continues to promote fish farms citing the multimillions they create.